Where can I buy reflective foil or metal building insulation?

 Faced fiberglass metal building insulation two inches or less in thickness is no longer an R rated product.
 Even if it was, or thicker faced fiberglass metal building insulation is ordered, it is installed between the wall and/or roof framing and the steel roofing and siding.
 As such, it becomes totally compressed at every framing member, becoming R ZERO.
 While faced fiberglass metal building insulation is a good product for controlling condensation, there are better and more effective methods to insulate a pole building.

 What if I don’t want to have insulation under my roof steel?

 That’s fine.
 If not, we strongly advise the purlins be sheeted with either oriented strand board (OSB) or plywood.
 Then apply 30# felt between the sheathing and the roof steel.
 If this is not done, you run the risk of dealing with condensation problems, even on buildings with large wall openings.
 The insulation, besides controlling condensation and offering some resistance to heat transfer, also serves to deaden the noise from rain or hail.

 If birds get inside my building won’t they peck away at the insulation trying to use it for nesting material?

 Perhaps, in the case of faced fiberglass (metal building) insulations.
 Obviously, keeping the birds out of the building would have to be the initial goal.
 Our standard reflective metal building insulation is resistant to bird attack and provides no material with which birds could build nests.
-In a partially open building (or a building with sliding doors), if you have concerns about birds, we can quote fiberglass insulation facings that are reinforced, or furnish reflective insulation (best choice).
+In a partially open building (or a building with sliding doors), if you have concerns about birds, we can quote fiberglass insulation facings that are reinforced, or furnish reflective radiant barrier (best choice).
 These facings, or alternative products, will either greatly reduce or eliminate the possibility of bird damage.